- If you have trouble using Android apps on your Windows device, try one of these best free Android emulators.

-Also, besides choosing the device Genymotion will ‘act’ as, you can also set up various versions of Android, so you can experience how apps and games work in different environment.
+Also, besides choosing the device Genymotion will ‘act’ as, you can also set up various versions of Android, so you can experience how apps and games work in different environments.

 You can, as well, easily switch between devices, by your desire.
-Genymotion is something like the oppsite of AMIDuOS, because it’s great for developers, but not so great for regular users.
+Genymotion is something like the opposite of AMIDuOS, because it’s great for developers, but not so great for regular users.

 Andy supports some unique features that are not supported by all Android emulators out there, like remotely playing games on your computer from a mobile phone, ARM support, and the ability to directly install apps, using your desktop browser.

-This emulator uses a brand new x86 Kernel technology that should make it faster,r better and more compatible than any other emulators.
-Koplayer is compatible with Windows 7, 8/8.1 and 10.
+This emulator uses a brand new x86 Kernel technology that should make it faster,r better and more compatible than any other emulator.
+Koplayer is compatible with Windows 7, 8/8.1, and 10.

-That lets you record your gaming sessions, make screenshots and share it with your friends.
+That lets you record your gaming sessions, make screenshots and share them with your friends.

 You can try it and let us know in the comments section how does it work.